xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 All shard data synchronizations are done in an incremental way, such that resynchronizations are quick.
 This technology allows to move shards (follower and leader ones) between DBservers without service interruptions.
-Therefore, an ArangoDB cluster can move all the data on a specific DBserver to other DBservers and then shut down that server in a controlled way.
+Therefore, an AvocadoDB cluster can move all the data on a specific DBserver to other DBservers and then shut down that server in a controlled way.
-This allows to scale down an ArangoDB cluster without service interruption, loss of fault tolerance or data loss.
+This allows to scale down an AvocadoDB cluster without service interruption, loss of fault tolerance or data loss.
 Furthermore, one can re-balance the distribution of the shards, either manually or automatically.

 All these operations can be triggered via a REST/JSON API or via the graphical web UI.
-All fail-over operations are completely handled within the ArangoDB cluster.
+All fail-over operations are completely handled within the AvocadoDB cluster.

 Obviously, synchronous replication involves a certain increased latency for write operations, simply because there is one more network hop within the